easir000/Arbree_automation/README.md

       with:
         name: allure-results
         path: allure-results

-Running Tests in Parallel
+#Running Tests in Parallel
 To run tests in parallel, you can use the pytest-xdist plugin:

-bash
-Copy code
 pip install pytest-xdist
 pytest -n <number_of_processes>
 For example:

-bash
-Copy code
 pytest -n 4  # Runs the tests in parallel using 4 processes Code Quality (Optional)
 For code quality, you can integrate a linter like ESLint for JavaScript/TypeScript files or flake8 for Python files.

-Example .eslintrc.js configuration for Playwright projects: javascript
+#Example .eslintrc.js configuration for Playwright projects:
-Copy code

 module.exports = {
     "env": {
         "browser": true,